TheJacksonLaboratory/Cellos/README.md

 > To build the Docker container, you can use the provided `Dockerfile` after cloning the repository:
 >
 > ```bash
-> docker build -t cellos .
+> docker build -t Cellos .
 > ```